 Teflarok: Dummy 2-Player Variant

 In the game Teflarok: Game of the Gods, we have a suggested 2-player variant that has a pretty different strategy from the rest of the game.
 This new variant uses a dummy so the strategy and gameplay is more similar to a 3-player game.
+If you purchased the 2nd edition of Teflarok in a wood box, then you already have this variant included.
 Read the full rules below with photo examples to learn how to play.

 The download will provide you with a zip folder including 2 pdfs: rules with a stone background to match the original rules, and rules with no background to use less ink.
 Cut it out to fit into the box (will be 8"x8").